Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 Leaving home

 Not being able to endure the separation, they decided to escape one night and to meet at Ninus' tomb under the shade of a mulberry tree.
-Thisbe 1 was the first to arrive with her face well veiled, but as she was waiting for Pyramus, a lioness came for water to a neighbouring spring.
+Thisbe 1 was the first to arrive with her face well veiled, but as she was waiting for Pyramus, a lioness came for water to a nearby spring.
 Her jaws dripped with the blood of the cattle she had slain, and at this sight Thisbe 1 escaped to a near by cavern, but as she hastened to elude the beast, she left her cloak on the ground behind her.

 Death of Pyramus